-The image of the Hibiscus is embossed on a 5g 999.9 fine gold coin.
+The image of the Hibiscus is embossed on a 5g 999.9 fine gold medallion.

 Iconic Reverse Design

-The design also includes the inscription Hibiscus, the coin’s weight and fineness and GoldSilver Refinery’s “GS” logo mark.
+The design also includes the inscription Hibiscus, the medallion’s weight and fineness and GoldSilver Refinery’s “GS” logo mark.

 Numbered Certificate of Authenticity

-Each coin is accompanied by a numbered Certification of Authenticity.
+Each medallion is accompanied by a numbered Certification of Authenticity.

 Current Mintage: 2,000 pcs